Yuanyuan-Yuan/Manifold-SCA/README.md

 ## 6. Attack with Prime+Probe

 We use [Mastik](https://cs.adelaide.edu.au/~yval/Mastik/) (Ver.
 0.02) to launch Prime+Probe on L1 cache of Intel Xeon CPU and AMD Ryzen CPU.
-We provide our scripts in `prime_probe/Mastik`.
-After downloading Mastik, you can put our scripts in the `demo` folder and run `make` in the root folder to compile our scripts.
+We provide our scripts in `prime_probe/Mastik/demo`.
+After downloading Mastik, you can put our scripts into the `demo` folder and run `make` in the root folder to compile our scripts.
 We highly recommend you to *set the cache miss threshold* in these scripts according to your machines.

 The *Prime+Probe* is launched in Linux OS.
 You need first to install **taskset** and **cpuset**.